espocrm/documentation/docs/development/model.md

 ### setDefs

 Sets field and link defs.
-May be needed if a model instantiared explicitly, not by the factory.
+May be needed if a model instantiated explicitly, not by the factory.

 ```js
 model.setDefs({